Regular & Emergency Tooth Extraction in Temecula, CA

 An emergency tooth extraction is a situation where a tooth needs to be removed (extracted) on an emergency basis.
 This means the same day, or as soon as possible.
 Typically, the reason for this is because the tooth is infected or abscessed, or possibly is fractured, causing pain and swelling to the mouth and face.

-You can schedule this type of procedure with our qualified emergency oral surgeon.
+You can schedule this type of procedure with our qualified emergency oral surgeon, in addition to planned teeth removal for orthodontics, before or after you get your braces.
 Dr. Tsvetov offers emergency dental assistance to patients not only in Temecula but throughout Riverside County.

 When is an emergency tooth extraction necessary?